Twitter tests new voice tweeting feature

 June 17 (Reuters) - Twitter Inc TWTR.N said on Wednesday it is testing a new feature that will allow users to tweet using their voice, capturing up to 140 seconds of audio in a single tweet.

-The feature will be available to a limited number of users on Apple's AAPL.O iOS platform for now and be rolled out for more iOS users in the coming weeks, the micro-blogging platform said in a blog post.
+The feature will be available to a limited number of users on Apple's AAPL.O iOS platform for now and be rolled out for more iOS users in the coming weeks, Twitter said in a blog post.

 ((Ayanti.Bera@thomsonreuters.com; 646 223 8780 - 3401;))